cabarius/ToyBox/ToyBox/README.txt

     Infinite Abilities and Spell Casts
     Disable Fog of War
-    When you enable 'Show GUIDs' in Search 'n Pick they can now be copied to the clipboard Ver 1.1.8
+    When you enable 'Show GUIDs' in Search 'n Pick they can now be copied to the clipboard Fixed bug with item sell price multiplier where it was selling for too much when multiplier is 1 Ver 1.1.8
     Added Dice Roll Tweaks to Cheap Tricks
     Added friendly (Non Hostile) as a category to which you can apply tweaks